Extending an Existing Pyramid Application¶

-Doing this allows an integrator to maximally reuse the configuration statements that relate to your application by allowing him to selectively include or disinclude the configuration functions you've created from an "override package".
+Doing this allows an integrator to maximally reuse the configuration statements that relate to your application by allowing them to selectively include or exclude the configuration functions you've created from an "override package".

-Alternately, you can use ZCML for the purpose of making configuration extensible and overrideable.
+Alternatively you can use ZCML for the purpose of making configuration extensible and overridable.
 ZCML declarations that belong to an application can be overridden and extended by integrators as necessary in a similar fashion.
 If you use only ZCML to configure your application, it will automatically be maximally extensible without any manual effort.
 See pyramid_zcml for information about using ZCML.

-The steps for extending an existing application depend largely on whether the application does or does not use configuration decorators and/or imperative code.
+The steps for extending an existing application depend largely on whether the application does or does not use configuration decorators or imperative code.

 If you just want to extend the application, you can run a scan against the application's package, then add additional configuration that registers more views or routes.